 - 1. Duties and responsibilities of the Deputy Chief of Staff are: - a.
-To perform duties assigned by the Chief of Staff.
+To perform duties assigned by the Chief of Staff. - b.

-- b.
 To serve as the Executive Secretary, maintaining no voting or participatory rights in the Executive Board. - c.
 Take all minutes and keep attendance at: - i.
+Executive Board meetings

-Executive Board meetings. - ii.
-Executive Cabinet meetings. - d.
+- ii.
+Executive Cabinet meetings - d.
 To maintain the SGA office by conducting necessary administrative activities. - e.
 To address any problems associated with SGA equipment. - f.
 To maintain accurate contact information for all SGA members. - g.
 To maintain at least Bronze Certification with the Green Office Program, with assistance from the Director of Sustainability. - h.
-To manage all non-SGA appointments to various campus bodies, as per direction from the Student Body President.
+To manage all non-SGA appointments to various campus bodies, as per direction from the Student Body President only members deputized for the tasks listed above.